NAVYAA-MANIVANNAN/file_checker/README.md

 Attackers may modify or delete application logs, configuration files, or system files to hide their activities.
 Simply checking file timestamps or file sizes is not sufficient because these values can potentially be manipulated.

-This project solves the problem by creating a **SHA-256 hash baseline** for monitored files and comparing the baseline against their current state.
+This project creates a **SHA-256 hash baseline** for monitored files and compares the baseline against their current state.

 Any change in file content results in a different SHA-256 hash, allowing the tool to identify potential integrity violations.